Home to great history and some of London’s classiest window shopping, let’s discover the Royal Arcade.

 A lot of chat goes into Mayfair’s gorgeous shopping arcades, much of it focused on the prestigious (and exceedingly pretty) Burlington Arcade.

-However, if you stop halfway along Old Bond Street and turn your head at just the right moment, you’ll find the entrance to the Royal Arcade – IMHO the fairest of them all.
+However, if you stop halfway along Old Bond Street and turn your head at just the right moment, you’ll find the entrance to the Royal Arcade – perhaps the fairest of them all.

 The arcade was built in 1879 as a discerning shopping destination for the city’s monied class.
 Not much has changed in the intervening years: cast iron balconies, an eye-catching orange and white design and some seriously expensive shops still reign supreme.